kendricktang/connect_four/README.md

 Welcome to 98point6's at-home interview question!
-The purpose of this exercise is for you to demonstrate your data engineering competency by designing and implementing a basic data warehouse with [Amazon Redshift][0] or similar.
+The purpose of this exercise is for you to demonstrate your data engineering competency by designing and implementing a basic data warehouse with a database engine (like [Amazon Redshift][0], PostgreSQL, MySQL, or similar).
 The data warehouse will be used to understand player and game information for an internal game, 98point6 Drop Token (described in next section).

 [0]: https://aws.amazon.com/redshift/

-Your task is to design a data warehouse for stakeholders to answer questions about all the 98point6 Drop Token (9dt) players and games.
+Your task is to design a data warehouse for stakeholders to answer questions about all the 98point6 Drop Token (9dt) players and games, and generally explore the data.
 You have access to a CSV file with game data and a player profile API that returns detailed player information based on the player id.

 ## Rules of the 98point6 Drop Token Game